MichaelMacaulay/zksync-subgraph-docs/subgraph-tut.md

 ### Additional resources:

-- To explore all the ways you can optimize & customize your subgraph for a better performance, read more about [creating a subgraph here](https://thegraph.com/docs/en/developing/creating-a-subgraph/).
+- To explore all the ways you can optimize & customize your subgraph for better performance, read more about [creating a subgraph here](https://thegraph.com/docs/en/developing/creating-a-subgraph/).
 - For more information about querying data from your subgraph, read more [here](https://thegraph.com/docs/en/querying/querying-the-graph/).